Config

 Subcommands

 Section titled “Subcommands”config file: Print the active config file path (resolved fromOPENCLAW_CONFIG_PATHor default location).
+The path should name a regular file, not a symlink.

 Restart the gateway after edits.